 This website describes what it takes to colonize and conquer space from a realistic point of view.
 The attached pdf document on building a Starship is available for you to read or download.
 If you want to see what it takes to build a Starship in the 21st century well this is the book for you!!!
 I have been working on this sporadically over the last couple of years and I welcome comments and feedback.
 I tried to keep it relatively simple but thorough- but it is a draft so there will be some errors or mistakes.
-I have also posted a shorter paper on building a Space Occulus- or a large solar shade that would offset the forecasted global warming in the 21st century.
-This paper is posted on the Features and Topics page.
+I have also posted a shorter paper on Global Warming and some space-based solutions including Space Based Solar Power and building a Space Occulus- or a large solar shade that would offset the forecasted global warming in the 21st century.
+This paper is linked on the Features and Topics page.

 If you have any questions or think I have made an error, you have something you want clarified or just a suggestion e-mail me or use the attached Contact Form.
 I will be updating these documents with new and expanded information, as well as adding new space engineering articles periodically.
 Enjoy- hopefully you will find them interesting!!!

 Below I will be uploading engineering analysis for building various space structures and terraforming

 Global Temperature Rise Mitigation comparing Space Based Solar Power vs a Solar Occulus

 Luna Terraforming and the Steel Moon

 Can Space Based Solutions help with Global Warming?
 What are the options and costs of Space Based Solar Power vs a Solar Shade or Occulus